Google: Real estate

-Google's headquarters in Mountain View, California is referred to as "the Googleplex", a play on words on the number googolplex and the headquarters itself being a complex of buildings.
-Internationally, Google has over 78 offices in more than 50 countries.

 In 2006, Google moved into about 300000 sqft of office space at 111 Eighth Avenue in Manhattan, New York City.
 The office houses its largest advertising sales team.
 In 2010, Google bought the building housing the headquarters, in a deal that valued the property at around $1.9 billion.
 In March 2018, Google's parent company Alphabet bought the nearby Chelsea Market building for $2.4 billion.
 The sale is touted as one of the most expensive real estate transactions for a single building in the history of New York.
 In November 2018, Google announced its plan to expand its New York City office to a capacity of 12,000 employees.
 The same December, it was announced that a $1 billion, 1,700,000 ft2 headquarters for Google would be built in Manhattan's Hudson Square neighborhood.
 Called Google Hudson Square, the new campus is projected to more than double the number of Google employees working in New York City.

 By late 2006, Google established a new headquarters for its AdWords division in Ann Arbor, Michigan.
 In November 2006, Google opened offices on Carnegie Mellon's campus in Pittsburgh, focusing on shopping-related advertisement coding and smartphone applications and programs.
 Other office locations in the U.S. include Atlanta; Austin; Boulder, Colorado; Cambridge, Massachusetts; San Francisco; Seattle and Kirkland, Washington; Birmingham, Michigan; Reston, Virginia, Washington, D.C., and Madison, Wisconsin.